AstroNvim/docs/docs/Configuration/autocmds.md

 vim.api.nvim_create_autocmd("User", {
-  desc = "Hide tabline when only one buffer and one tab", -- nice description -- triggered when vim.t.bufs is updated pattern = "AstroBufsUpdated", -- the pattern si the name of our User autocommand events group = "autohidetabline", -- add the autocmd to the newly created augroup callback = function()
+  desc = "Hide tabline when only one buffer and one tab", -- nice description -- triggered when vim.t.bufs is updated pattern = "AstroBufsUpdated", -- the pattern is the name of our User autocommand events group = "autohidetabline", -- add the autocmd to the newly created augroup callback = function()
     -- if there is more than one buffer in the tab, show the tabline